Washer-Dryer combos turn a small space into a laundry room

 For those who need to fit a washing machine and dryer into a small space, there are several options.
 The first is a stackable, full-size washer and dryer.
 Only washers with flat, smooth tops can be stacked with a dryer (with the purchase of an optional stacking kit), and that limits your choices to front-loading washers with controls on the front, which may not be a drawback since front-loading machines get better reviews for performance.
-Another benefit is that you get a full-size capacity -- often 3.5 to 4.5 cubic feet for the washer and 7 to 7.5 cubic feet for the dryer -- so you won't need to run as many loads of laundry.
+Another benefit to taking that approach is that you get a full-size capacity -- often 3.5 to 4.5 cubic feet for the washer and 7 to 7.5 cubic feet for the dryer -- so you won't need to run as many loads of laundry.
 You can also replace the washer or dryer separately if one breaks down.

 However, there are some drawbacks to this approach.
 User reviews indicate that shorter individuals might have a hard time reaching the controls when the units are stacked.
 In addition, there may be space considerations.
 When stacked, most full-size washers and dryers will measure 27 inches wide but can be more than 80 inches high, which might be too tall for some spaces.
 If you think a full-size washer and dryer is your best bet, we cover those units in our companion reports on washing machines and clothes dryers.

-If you don't have the space for full-size units, a laundry center is another option.
-These combine a washer and dryer in one stacked unit.
+Laundry centers combine a washer and dryer in one stacked unit.
 Laundry centers are more compact than full-size washers and dryers, and they are available in 24- or 27-inch widths.
 They are shorter than many stacked full-size units -- typically only 70 to 75 inches high.
 However, laundry centers also have smaller capacities, so users have to do more loads to wash the same amount of laundry.
 The 27-inch laundry centers covered in our report have washer capacities of about 3 cubic feet and dryer capacities of about 6 cubic feet.
 Compact laundry centers (24 inches wide) are even smaller: Approximately 1.5 cubic feet for the washer and 3.5 cubic feet for the dryer.
-Full-sized and compact laundry centers may come with either gas or electric dryers, although sometimes only an electric option is available.
+Full-sized and compact laundry centers can come with either gas or electric dryers, although sometimes only an electric option is available.

-Laundry centers can also cost more to repair, and the entire unit must be replaced if the dryer or washer stops working and can't be fixed.
-Also, the best-rated laundry centers all have top-loading washing machines, which do not equal the washing performance of front loaders in most tests.
+Laundry centers can also cost more to repair, and the entire unit must be replaced if the washer or dryer stops working and can't be fixed.
+Also, the best-rated laundry centers all have top-loading washing machines, which do not measure up to the washing performance of front loaders in most tests.
 Still, if your space limits you to a laundry center, you can find some good choices.

 Overall, the major benefit to laundry centers and washer-dryer combos is their compactness, but both options have a number of downsides, including lower capacities and longer drying times.
 That may be why few of these models get good reviews from owners.

-Elsewhere in this report
+Elsewhere in this report: